RAJA AMPAT, INDONESIA

 from our 2018 expedition

-Christmas is the best season for massive schools of silversides and hunting Mobula Rays.
+Winter is the best season for massive schools of silversides and hunting Mobula Rays.
 That is what we will look for first, in the south of Raja Ampat, an area called Misool.
 This is also where we find Pelagic Manta Rays - the really big ones!

 Check out this amazing video about silversides by Thai Photographer/videographer Nu Parnupong. (see his portfolio here)